waheedi/aws-springboot-ansible/README.md

 ---
 #### Extras:
-- there is an auto_deploy python script that takes two profiles argument and do a full deploy for them, (multi-region fault-tolerant)
+- An auto_deploy python script that takes multiple profiles as arguments and create a full deploy for them, (multi-region fault-tolerant) which can be run using `./auto_deploy create prod prod-west` it will automatically create a failover dns aliases for the first two regions
-- aws-autoscale role can be used when there is a custom ami and snapshots to boot with, for autoscaling
+- aws-autoscale role can be used when there is a custom ami to boot from, for autoscaling and faster deploy time (a custom ami for us-west-1 and us-east-1 is already created for demo purposes)